ricardolima-xyz/easyjsonform/README.md

     }
 ]`;

-// The JSON needs to be converted to an object, before it is passed to EasyJsonForm let structure = JSON.parse(jsonStructure);
+// The JSON needs to be converted to an object before it is passed to EasyJsonForm let structure = JSON.parse(jsonStructure);

 // Creating the EasyJsonForm, now with the structure of the saved form